Blogging about mental health.

 Besides, I needed to learn how to repair any problems that may always occur on the website.
 This whole experience led me to focus on something else than worry about my wife.
 Sure, I supported her, but as a human being, I needed an escape from it all.
 To catch a breath, to do what I like.

-But how does blogging help your mental health?
+But how does blogging about mental health help?

 In a nutshell, it makes you focus on something.
 You have a goal, which you focus on and you forget about problems.

-For me, blogging allowed me not to be bored during my wife’s recovery from depression.
+For me, blogging about mental health allowed me not to be bored during my wife’s recovery from depression.
 I was left alone.
 She’s gone through 4 suicidal attempts.
-I needed to be close, keep her safe, make her feel wanted and loved.
+I needed to be close, keep her safe, and make her feel wanted, and loved.
 I couldn’t be far.

-First thing that came to my mind was Amazon.
+The first thing that came to my mind was Amazon.
 But honestly, is not easy.
-I didn’t sell many due to the fact that royalties they take are to big, up to 70%!
+I didn’t sell many due to the fact that the royalties they take are too big, up to 70%!
 Really??
 You must be insane to give them 70% of your hard work.
 I couldn’t do that.
 I needed another way…

 So, knowing that Amazon does not make it easy didn’t give me much confidence.
-My mental well being is far more important than 99 cents for hard labour.
+My mental well-being is far more important than 99 cents for hard labor.
 I’d be insane to go that route.

 So I researched…

 Long story short, I found out about the beauty of blogging.
 In the past blogs were considered to be simple.
-First blog was created in 1994 by a student Justin Hall.
-Later on Blogger was created by Evan Williams who brought blogging to life and its form we have today.
+The first blog was created in 1994 by a student Justin Hall.
+Later on, Blogger was created by Evan Williams who brought blogging to life and the form we have today.

-Having daily job I was away from my wife.
-She felt lonely and her depression progressed to worse.
+Having a daily job I was away from my wife.
+She felt lonely and her depression progressed worse.
 She became suicidal.
-Last thing on my mind was going to the gym or dance.
+The last thing on my mind was going to the gym or dancing.
 I stopped doing what I loved.
 That wasn’t good for me.